Raspberry Pi user manual

 , execute the commanduname -r

-to check the kernel version - Please flash the latest image such as
+to view the kernel version - Please flash the latest image such as

 mainsailos

-, not an upgrade of the kernel - You need to install KlipperScreen yourself
+, not upgrade the kernel - You need to install it yourself KlipperScreen

 - Use Raspberry Imager to install the latest MainsailOS